 What Am I doing?
 That is a fantastic question.
 The entirely vague and vaguely personal answer is that I’m finally writing this damn thing.
-Apparently I’ve been pathetic.
+Apparently I’ve been pathetic… and in the course of becoming pathetic, I’ve gone completely insane.
+How the hell did I get here?

-I‘ve been saying that was going to happen for years.
-I said it when I was modeling, then when I started photography, then of course when I became the insane modelographer, the traveling modelographer, the meandering musician (who was also a modelographer), the ultimate modelographer… there were a ton of them.
-Well, the modelographering was unfocused and chaotic, so the attempt at blogging was the same.
+This blog… dear Lord, I’ve been saying it was going to happen for years.
+I said it when I was modeling, then when I started photography, then of course when I became the insane modelographer, the traveling modelographer, the meandering musician (who was also a modelographer), the ultimate modelographer… there were a ton of them (physical manifestations of multiple personalities is like… a somewhat serious and rare mental disorder, eh?
+Heh… anyhow… the modelographering was unfocused and chaotic, so the attempt at blogging was the same.

 to spend my spare time writing about what I was doing – it was amazing that I was actually doing anything.